hristo8stanev/LambdaEcommerceProject/README.md

 - [Surefire Report](#surefire-report)

 ## Overview
 This repository houses the automated tests for the E-commerce Playground platform.
-The contents include documentation, such as the Test Strategy, a list of Test Cases in the Automation Backlog, and the Test Report file.
+The contents include documentation, such as the Test Strategy, a list of Test Cases in the Abstract Test Cases, and the Surefire Report file.
 The IntelliJ project contains automated tests covering various functionalities of the platform.

 ## Testing Strategy